 - Make a small deposit (often $5 to $25) to become a member-owner.

 - Start using your account.

 To join a credit union, you have to be a part of that credit union’s field of membership.
-That means you have to have some kind of common bond with other members of the credit union.
+That means you must have some kind of common bond with other members of the credit union.

-It’s pretty easy to find a credit union that you’re eligible to join.
-Some potential factors that might allow you to qualify include:
+It’s easy to find a credit union that you’re eligible to join.
+Some factors that might allow you to qualify include:

 - Your employer has established a relationship with a credit union, and all employees are allowed to join.

 - Community-based credit unions allow anybody who lives in a certain community (a city, state, or another geographic region) to join.

 - Family members can open doors.
 You may be able to join a credit union based on a relative’s ability to meet membership requirements (even if that person isn’t a member).